-Study reveals 'unacceptably high' hip resurfacing failure ratesOctober 1st, 2012 in Other /
+Study reveals 'unacceptably high' hip resurfacing failure ratesOctober 1, 2012 in Medicine & Health / Other

 an alternative to hip replacement often recommended to younger patients – is prone to early failure in many instances, and should not be used in women, according to an Article published Online First in The Lancet.